openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

-# PR workflow for contributing to OpenEBS kubernetes provisioner
+# Contributing to OpenEBS kubernetes provisioner

 This document describes process for creating contributing to [openebs/external-storage](https://github.com/openebs/external-storage) project.
 At a very high level, the process to contribute and improve is pretty simple: